Ellington Outdoors

 Those seeking escape from the swift creeks and busy rivers of south-central Missouri can find refuge at Blue Spring, a site of serene Ozark beauty disturbed only by the sound of native birds.
 The quiet forest hike through huge oak and sycamore trees prepares visitors for the coming scene as they approach the sky-blue waters of Missouri’s deepest spring.

 A stairway can take the viewer high above the water to look down into the azure blue of the 300-foot spring, occupied by fish and numerous varieties of aquatic plants.
 The stunning beauty of the spring – named “Spring of the Summer Sky” by early Native Americans – and the peaceful natural setting are treasures to long be remembered by those who stop to see the spring.
 A walk of about a quarter mile along a forest path is required to get to the spring location.
-The parking area has picnic tables and bathrooms
+The parking area has picnic tables and bathrooms.
+To get to the spring by road, travel about 15 miles west from Ellington on Hwy.
+106.

 Brawley Park